omarreis/vsop2013/gravityIntegration/NeptuneDiscovery/README.md

 ![chart of Uranus longitude without Neptune](UranusLongitudeNoNeptune.png)

 If we restore *Neptune* in the calculations, we see that the longitude diference falls to 1.4 arcsec, or 1/100 of previous results.
 Clearly Neptune's influence in Uranus orbit is large.
+Pluto, on the other hand, is so small I did not detect any change when including it or not.

 ![chart Uranus longitude with Neptune back](UranusLongitudeWithNeptuneAdded.png)